d-krupke/CheckMyTex/README.md

 - Reduce double-whitespace matches.
 They do not matter in LaTeX.
 Maybe clean the detexed file instead of just disabling the corresponding rules?
 - More configuration options.
-Currently, the best option is to simply build your own [main.py](./checkmytex/__main__.py) .
+Currently, the best option is to simply build your own [main.py](./checkmytex/__main__.py)

+## Changes

+- 0.8.1: Fixing problem with text manipulated by commands.
+All found errors now should only span a single line.
+Solution is ugly and should be improved.
+For now, it is working.
+  .